-- EXAMPLE.COM has a homogeneous two-node OpenVMS cluster, consisting of the nodes MILAN and NAPLES nodes. - EXAMPLE.COM has additional non-clustered systems (NOPMDF and RABBIT), as well as PC-LAN based cc:Mail users. - EXAMPLE.COM has connections to the Internet over TCP/IP. - EXAMPLE.COM also communicates over TCP/IP with friends across town (at vaxa.otherco.com), who have not yet registered on the Internet. - PMDF-MTA and PMDF-LAN have been installed on NAPLES. - The configuration is being performed on NAPLES (the PMDF-MTA system). - NAPLES will run the MAIL\$BATCH queue, and handle all network connections. - The NOPMDF and RABBIT nodes are both accessible from DECnet. - The NOPMDF node does not have PMDF, so the DECnet MAIL-11 protocol over the DECnet transport will be used to exchange e-mail with that system.
+- EXAMPLE.COM has a homogeneous two-node OpenVMS cluster, consisting of the nodes MILAN and NAPLES nodes. - EXAMPLE.COM has additional non-clustered systems (NOPMDF and RABBIT). - EXAMPLE.COM has connections to the Internet over TCP/IP. - EXAMPLE.COM also communicates over TCP/IP with friends across town (at vaxa.otherco.com), who have not yet registered on the Internet. - PMDF-MTA has been installed on NAPLES. - The configuration is being performed on NAPLES (the PMDF-MTA system). - NAPLES will run the MAIL\$BATCH queue, and handle all network connections. - The NOPMDF and RABBIT nodes are both accessible from DECnet. - The NOPMDF node does not have PMDF, so the DECnet MAIL-11 protocol over the DECnet transport will be used to exchange e-mail with that system.

 Whenever possible, the installation supplies a default (which is enclosed in square brackets).
-If you want to accept the default value, press $\boxed{\texttt{RETURN}}$.
+If you want to accept the default value, press RETURN.
 Otherwise, enter the correct value.
-(You can use the backslash character, \setminus , to clear a default answer.)
+(You can use the backslash character, \, to clear a default answer.)